What is a Fidelity Bond?

 Fidelity bonds have a minimum term of one year.
 Longer-term bonds will typically include an inflation provision so the value of the bond will increase automatically.
 The bond amount should be reviewed and updated as the plan assets increase or decrease.

 Where can I obtain a fidelity bond?

 The bond must be issued by an underwriter from an insurance company that is listed on the Department of Treasury’s Listings of Approved Sureties.
 These are companies that have been certified by the Treasury Department.

 During the application process, some plan information may be required.
 Common items the application will ask is the plan name, address, IRS plan number (ex.
 001), and trustee information.
 Most of the items asked can be found under the administrative information section (usually second to last page) within the Summary Plan Description (SPD).

 What happens if I don’t cover my plan with a Fidelity Bond?

 The existence and amount of the plan’s fidelity bond must be reported on your plan’s annual Form 5500 filing.
-Not having a bond, or not having sufficient coverage based on plan assets, may trigger a DOL audit and may risk the plan’s tax-qualified status.
+Not having a bond, or not having sufficient coverage based on plan assets, may trigger a Department of Labor audit and may risk the plan’s tax-qualified status.
 Additionally, the plan fiduciaries may be held personally liable for any losses that may occur from fraudulent or dishonest acts.